-In this restriction method admin configures a list of IP addresses to allow or deny access on and when a user tries to login into any of the applications configured with adaptive authentication, his IP address is checked against the configured IP list and based on that the action is decided as per the configuration (.i.e.
+In the Adaptive IP restriction method, the admin configures and enlists all IP addresses to allow or deny access.
+When a user tries to login into any of the applications configured with adaptive authentication, his IP address is checked against the configured IP list, and based on that the action is decided as per the configuration (.i.e.
 Allow, Deny or Challenge).

-In this restriction method admin allow end-users to add a fixed number of devices as Trusted devices for their account (A device here refers to a Browser Session).
-Once a device is registered for a user, then that user will be allowed to login without any Restriction (This works with all other Restriction methods also).
-If the users registered Device exceeds the total registered device limit specified by the admin,In that case the user will be either Challenged or Denied as specified in the policy by the admin.
+In this Device restriction Adaptive method, the admin allows end-users to add a fixed number of trusted devices for their account (A device here refers to a Browser Session).
+Once a device is registered for a user, then that user will be allowed to log in without any Restriction If the user's registered Device exceeds the total registered device limit specified by the admin, in that case, the user will be either Challenged or Denied as specified in the policy by the admin.

-In this restriction method admin configures a list of locations where we want to allow end-users to either login or deny based on the condition set by the admin.
-When a user tries to login with adaptive authentication enabled, his Location Attributes such as (Latitude, Longitude and Country Code) are verified against the Location list configured by the admin.
-And based on this user will be either allowed, challenged or denied.Learn More
+In Location-based Adaptive restriction, the admin shortlist and configure a list of Geo-locations where they want to allow end-users to either login or deny based on the location set by the admin.
+When a user tries to login with adaptive authentication enabled, his Location Attributes such as (Latitude, Longitude, and Country Code) are verified against the Location list configured by the admin, and based on this user will be either allowed, challenged, or denied.

-In this restriction method admin configures a time zone with Start and End Time’s for that time zone and users are either allowed, denied or challenged based on the condition in the policy.
-When an end-user tries to login with the adaptive authentication enabled, his time zone related attributes such as Time-Zone and Current System Time are verified against the list configured by the admin and based on the configuration the user is either allowed, denied or challenged.Learn More
+Time Restriction configuration starts with admin configuring a time zone with Start and End Time’s for that time zone and users are either allowed, denied, or challenged based on the condition in the policy.
+When an end-user tries to login with the adaptive authentication enabled, his time zone-related attributes such as Time-Zone and current System time are verified against the list configured by the admin, and based on the configuration the user is either allowed, denied, or challenged.